-Level of Development (LOD) means the degree to which an element's geometry have been thought through and the user of that geometry may rely on it when using the model.
+Level of Development (LOD) means the degree to which an element's geometry has been thought through and the degree to which the user of that geometry may rely on it when using the model.
 This varies from the National BIM guide specifically to differentiate between geometry only versus geometry and information (data).
-See LOI for data/information discussion.
+See LOI for data/information description.